chriskuchin/terraform-provider-bowtie/docs/index.md

 ### Optional

 - `host` (String) The Bowtie HTTP Controller endpoint.
 Honors the `BOWTIE_HOST` environment variable if set.
 Example: `https://bowtie.example.com`
+- `lazy_authentication` (Boolean) By default, the provider will authenticate to the Bowtie API just in time (or lazily) which permits use cases like creating Controllers in Terraform before using their API endpoints.
+Set this variable to `false` if you instead want to authenticate at the time the provider is configured - for example, to catch authentication errors up-front before starting an `apply` or `plan`.
 - `password` (String, Sensitive) Administrator password login credentials.
 Honors the `BOWTIE_PASSWORD` environment variable if set
 - `username` (String) Administrator username/email login credentials.
 Honors the `BOWTIE_USERNAME` environment variable if set